SmeatsBeats/ttww/README.md

 Q: Do you believe this vision is actually viable financially? <br/>
 A: No. In fact, I listened to Pandora the whole time I was coding this and am listening to it currently... man their algorithms are good! <br/><br/>
 Q: Why is everything black and white? <br/>
-A: It is black and white and gray to symbolize the two sides of a distinction and the crossing between them (shout out Stephan Fuchs).
+A: It is black and white and gray to symbolize the two sides of a distinction and the crossing between them (shout-out Stephan Fuchs).
 Ok. you got me.
 It is black and white because the same art features on the CD case which I manufacture in my basement.
 Color ink is expensive!<br/><br/>
 ##########################################################<br/>
 Settle in for a few loops, but remember to leave some breadcrumbs so you can make your way back out.